 To play the Government Match Game you will need the printable and some scissors to cut apart the pieces.
 We recommend printing on card stock so the cards are sturdier.

 Cut apart the cards, remove the cards in ALL CAPS.
 Place these face up on the table above the other cards, which you will place face down on a table.
 Take turns turning over two cards at a time to find matches between definitions and names of government and economic types.

 When you get a match, place it under the ALL CAPS heading you think it belongs with.

 For beginners you may want to separate economic cards from government cards for simplification.

 And here are the answers.
 First, the whole thing laid out:

 Now, because you can’t see the tiny writing on half the cards, close ups of each section:

-- The thing that may surprise you most from the above lesson (and possibly offend you) is that we placed “Democracy” under the “Totalitarian” heading.
-That’s because when most people use the word “democracy” they mean a government where people get to vote.
+When most people use the word “democracy” they mean a government where people get to vote.
 But that is not what a democracy really is.
 (See the above definition.)
 Definitions matter because if people don’t understand the terms we’re using when we talk to one another, we will experience nothing but frustration and confusion.
 You can’t solve problems if you’re speaking different languages.

 Study some of the countries that have the types of governments you’ve learned about.

 China has a totalitarian government and a communist economic system.